Benefits

 If you travel abroad on holiday, you will not receive unemployment benefit for the days you are gone.

 However, if you are travelling to an EEA country to attend a job interview, you may still receive unemployment benefit.
-You must notify NAV before you travel.
+You must notify Nav before you travel.
 If you are attending a job interview, you can stay in the EEA country for up to three days.

 If you move abroad to apply for jobs there, you can in some cases keep the Norwegian unemployment benefit for up to 3 months.